Blender Tips and Shortcuts to Speed up 3D Workflow

 4. Add Motion Blur in the Compositor

-Unfortunately enabling this feature adds a lot of render time.
-There is a solution, however: Adding the motion blur in compositing instead of rendering it out.
+I am a big fan of motion blur.
+It gives a lot of realism to your renders, especially if you are using cycles.
+Unfortunately, enabling this feature adds a lot of render time.
+There is a solution, however: adding the motion blur in compositing instead of rendering it out.
 Yes, this is possible!

 Before you start rendering, make sure the vector render pass is turned on.
-In the compositor add a vector blur node, connect the depth to the Z and plug the vector into speed.
+In the compositor, add a vector blur node, connect the depth to the Z, and plug the vector into speed.

-Now you can play around with the samples and blur sliders, until you are happy with the result.
+Now you can play around with the samples and blur sliders until you are happy with the result.
 This motion blur is faster than rendering it directly, but keep in mind that you also won’t get the same amount of quality.
+The vector pass is currently only available in cycles, but Eevee’s motion blur is pretty fast anyway.

 Compositor node setup and vector pass which has to be enabled.